The Bankrate promise

 One option is delayed financing, which allows buyers to make a compelling offer while still borrowing money to purchase a home.
 Essentially, this means you buy a house with cash, then get a mortgage after you close and get your keys.

 If it sounds a little complicated, that’s because it is.
-So let’s take a closer look at delayed financing, how it gives a homebuyer cash power, and how it works in general.
+So let’s take a closer look at delayed financing, how it works, and how it can give a homebuyer cash power.

 What is delayed financing?

 Delayed financing reverses the usual process of obtaining a mortgage and then closing on a home purchase.
-In delayed financing, buyers purchase a home first, then set up the mortgage second — after they settle into the house.
-They pay for the home with cash or, in some cases, stocks or other financial assets.
-Then they effectively reimburse themselves with the mortgage money.
+In a delayed financing scenario, buyers purchase a home first, then set up the mortgage second — after they’ve moved in.
+They still have to come up with the money to pay for the home with cash (or in some cases, stocks or other financial assets).
+But they can then they effectively reimburse themselves with the mortgage money.

-Essentially, delayed financing lets them reap the advantages of being an all-cash buyer while still getting the benefits of using a mortgage to keep more of their capital liquid.
+Essentially, delayed financing lets homebuyers reap the advantages of being an all-cash buyer while still getting the benefits of using a mortgage to keep more of their capital liquid.

 How does delayed financing work?

 The delayed-financing process begins with a homebuyer coming up with the funds to purchase a home in cash.
-How they do so is up to them: They might choose to use savings or sell off other assets, such as stocks or properties, to get their hands on the money.
+How they do so is up to them: They might choose to use savings or sell off other assets, such as stocks or properties.

 Delayed financing eligibility requirements